dajuric/websocket-rpc/README.md

 ## How to Engage, Contribute and Provide Feedback
 Remember: Your opinion is important and will define the future roadmap.
-+ questions, comments - message on Github, or write to: darko.juric2 [at] gmail.com
++ questions, comments - Github
 + **spread the word**

 ## Final word